PhD in Language and Communication

 The Cardiff Centre for Language and Communication Research (CLCR) is one of the foremost international departments for research, research training and teaching in social, applied and interactional areas of human communication, mass media, language and linguistics.
 A funded research base for health communication has also been established within the Centre.

 The Centre carries excellent ratings for its research from the most recent (2007) Research Assessment Exercise, in which the research environment was classified as 'world class' (4*).
-The very high quality of the environment and of our research training provision means that we are part of the Economic and Social Research Council (ESRC) Wales Doctoral Training Centre (DTC) and can offer one +3 ESRC-funded PhD studentship in 2013/14.
+The very high quality of the environment and of our research training provision means that we are part of the Economic and Social Research Council (ESRC) Wales Doctoral Training Centre (DTC) and can offer one 1 +3 ESRC-funded PhD studentship in 2014/15 – one year MA Language and Communication Research and 3 year PhD.
 In pursuing your postgraduate research at the Centre you will become an important part of this excellent research environment.

 Following the 1 + 3 structure of the doctoral training programme, full time PhD candidates normally start by taking our 1 year postgraduate research training scheme: MA/Postgraduate Diploma in Language and Communication Research, before progressing to the 3 year PhD.